 - Glass – No forms of mass production are permitted.

 - Graphics/Printmaking – Printed works for which the artist hand manipulated the plates, stones or screens and which have been properly signed and numbered as a limited edition.
 All photogravure, photocopy and/or off set reproductions will be rejected.
+Prints of original work made by the applying artist are allowed.

 - Jewelry – All jewelry including work produced from metal, glass, clay, fiber, paper, plastic or other materials.
 No commercial casts, molds or production studio work is allowed.